-PGT involves genetic testing of the embryo for chromosomes and or specific genetic disorders.
+Pre-Implantation Genetic Testing (PGT) involves genetic testing of the embryo for chromosomes and/or specific known genetic disorders.
 Usually at the blastocyst stage, embryos are genetically tested by removing a few cells from the outside of each embryo.
-Embryos are frozen and the cells are sent to a specialized genetic laboratory for testing.
+Embryos are frozen and the cells are sent to a specialized genetic laboratory for analysis.
 Embryos can be tested for:

 1. Chromosomes – Chromosome errors can occur randomly in any egg or sperm.
 Errors are more likely to occur in eggs and increase with a woman’s age.
 Even in women at age 35, approximately 50% of eggs are chromosomally abnormal.
 Errors can involve an entire chromosome or part of a chromosome.